SexyGoat/PrettyPoi47/README.txt

 Both gpasm and the header files are in the Ubuntu "gputils" package.
 (You may need to install "build-essential" and "libusb++-dev".)

-The makefile for ShinyPoi is set up to assemble for the PIC16F1847 chip:
+The makefile for PrettyPoi47 is set up to assemble for the PIC16F1847 chip:

-  make shiny47.hex
+  make prettypoi.hex

+or just

   make all

-You may want to inspect the pin assignment in shinypoi.asm is correct for the poi you have.
+You may want to inspect the pin assignment in prettypoi.asm is correct for the poi you have.